Studies, Publications & Presentations

-New Hampshire Housing commissioned a study on the state’s future housing needs and preferences.
-Conducted by the New Hampshire Center for Public Policy Studies and Applied Economic Research, the study gauged the amount and type of housing needed over the next 10 years, as well as identified the impact demographic and market trends are having on housing in the Granite State.
+New Hampshire Housing commissioned the New Hampshire Center for Public Policy Studies and Applied Economic Research in 2014 to conduct a study of the state’s future housing needs and preferences.
+The study gauged the amount and type of housing needed over the next 10 years, as well as identified the impact of demographic and market trends on housing in the Granite State.

 Commission on Housing Policy and Regulation (2013)

 In 2013, the New Hampshire Legislature established the Commission on Housing Policy and Regulation.
 Its purpose was to identify and reduce legislative and administrative barriers to the creation of affordable housing and to encourage its development, including possible incentives to build such housing, in order to maintain safe, healthy, and diverse communities for all residents of New Hampshire.